nuxy/Steam-Input-Gamepad-Settings/Steam Controller Config/The Finals/README.md

 For the mostpart, the game is playable but there are noticeable differences between the game HPC integration and using a WASD layout.
 I have listed the ones I noticed while playing below.
 Note, this list will be updated as new issues arise.
 In most cases they can be mitigated using [Steam Input](https://partner.steamgames.com/doc/features/steam_controller) while others need to be addressed by the game developers themselves.

+### No controller AIM assist

+This feature is currently not supported when using K & M bindings.
+However, based on past experience I don't see much difference during game play.

 ### Multipurpose buttons usage

 The game currently handles controller button bindings that serve multiple purposes.
 Buttons may perform different operations based on the context (e.g. in-game action vs menu operations).